-The equations in this table are intended for use in calculating emission factors to demonstrate compliance with the emission limits in subpart NNWN.
+The equations in this table are intended for use in calculating emission factors to demonstrate compliance with the emission limits in subpart NNAM.
 These equations may not be the most appropriate method to calculate emission estimates for other purposes.
-However, this does not preclude a facilit from using the equations in this table to calculate emission factors for purposes other then rule compliance if these equations are the most accurate accurate.
-The equations in this table are intended for use in calculating emission factors to demonstrate compliance with the
+However, this does not preclude a facilit from using the equations in this table to calculate emission factors for purposes other then rule compliance if these equations are the most accurate

-2 To obtain the organic HAP emissions factor value for an operation with an add-on control device multiply the EF above by the add-on control factor calculated using Equation 1 of \$63.5810.
-The organic HAP emissions factors have units of lbs of organic HAP per ton of resin or gel cost applied. gel cost prior to and any other organic HAP] in the resin or gel cost po i.e., 33 percent HAP should be input as 0.33, not 33. weight percent of organic HAP (styrene, methyl methacrylate, means total Percent HAP the addition of fillers, catalyst, and promoters.
-Input the percent HAP as a decimal, atomized ğ 5 This equation is based on a organic HAP emissions factor equation developed for mechanical atomized controlled spray.
-It may only be used sutcemated or robotic spray systems with atomized spray.
-All spray operations using hand held apray guns must use the appropriate mechanical or mechanical nonatomized organic HAP emissions factor equation.
-Automated or robotic spray systems using nonatomized spray should use the appropriate nonatomized mechanical resin application equation.
+To obtain the organic HAP emissions factor value for an operation with an add-on control device multiply the EF above by the add-on control factor calculated using Equation 1 of \$63.5810.
+The organic HAP emissions factors have units of lbs of organic HAP per ton of resin or gel cost applied. cost prior to HAF means total weight percent of organic HAP (atyrene, methyl methacrylate, and any other organic HAP) in the resin or gel of illers, catalyst, and promoters.
+Input the percent HAP as a decimal, i.e., 33 percent HAP should be input as 0.33, m the addition of fillers, catalyst, and promoters.